FlorianB98/star_maze/README.md

-# Webpack 4
+# Star Maze

-A Webpack template featuring SASS, hot reload and build optimizations.
+A THREE js work on the theme of space who generate a maze and ask you to solve it.

 ### To use it